mirisuzanne/mia/content/code/css/hwb-clamping.md

 why not maintain the ratio where we can? -- but in practice it makes sense.
-We have to clamp the lower boundary, since negative values don't make sense, so it's reasonable to start by treating the upper boundary in the same way.
+We have to clamp the lower boundary, since negative values have no meaning, so it's reasonable to start by treating the upper boundary in the same way.

+Out-of-range percentages are meaningless, and corrected like a typo, but redundant grays are a natural outcome of the math -- still meaningful, even if they aren't that useful.

 ## The answer to my question